michael131468/rsdml/README.md

 utils (busybox vs util-linux, bash vs dash, etc).
 Having a statically compiled tool makes it highly portable and less fragile.

+## Isn't This Race Condition Prone?

+Yes.
+If files in the directory tree are being updated/changed while the program runs, it doesn't handle that.
+The program works in two stages.
+First by determining the set of directories in the directory tree from bottom to top.
+Second by iterating through that determined set of directories (bottom to top) and updating the mtime values with consideration to the immediate children of the directory at that point in time.

+New directories created after the first stage are not accounted for.
+Files and directories changed after step 2 occurs for a directory is run are not accounted for.

+Deleted directories after step 1 are handled aas gracefully as possible.

+In my opinion, the result might be not perfect but it does a best effort attempt that is reasonable.

 ## Usage

 Coming soon.